kissu/portfolio/content/posts/wip/canceled-serverless-flats.md

 To set your entire `functions/.env-production.json` env variables, use this command line `firebase functions:config:set app="$(cat .env-production.json)"` and check if it's ok with `firebase functions:config:get`.

 If you failed somehow, you can still unset it with `firebase functions:config:unset app.firebase_chromium_exe_path` for example.

+DO NOT forget to reset the env variables if you were sick or were in a training because it will not do it by itself !

+To add a Slack webhook, click on your workspace name, then `Administration` > `Manage apps`.
+In the opened browser window, go to `Apps` marketpage and type `Incoming WebHooks`.
+Add the configuration by binding it to one of your existing channels.
+And you should get your Slack WebHook !